What and where is Draycott in the Moors? What is this website about, and whom is it for? How to contact us.

 You can post a bit of news on the Notice Board page, or an event on the Things To Do page; or make a comment on any page, using the comments form at the bottom of any post.

-Very often, people just submit some notes and ask us to turn them into an article.
+Very often, people just email some thoughts to us and we turn them into a snippet of news.
 We are happy to do that.

 You can also submit a photo or short video for our Photo Of The Moment spot (obviously, the photo must have some relevance to Draycott and surroundings…): just send an email to us with the photo attached.

 If you’re not confident about your skills, don’t fret – we will help.
-We are pretty friendly and live right in the middle of Draycott.
+We are pretty friendly and we live right in the village.

 For enquiries, just send an email to us

-To contact us, you can just use the response form below too, although you will need to include your email-address or phone number in the comment if you want us to get back to you.
+To contact us, you can just email or use the response form below (although you will need to include your email-address or phone number in the comment if you want us to get back to you) or just email us direct.